Convex Hulls of Random Order Types: Classification of projective symmetries and their pole orbits

 \subsubsection{Finite case: $[6,8,12] \Rightarrow S_4$}

 Consider the next case, when $\g$ has orbit type $[6,8,12]$ and size $24$.
 Let $P$ be some projective point set with symmetry group $\g$ and let $O$ denote the orbit of size $8$ in the action of~$\g$ on the pole hemisets of $P$.
 There is a single orbit of size~$8$, so by Claim~\ref{c:even}, $O$ writes $O = \{B_1,-B_1, B_2, -B_2, \ldots, -B_4\}$.
-We let $O^\pm \eqdef \{\{B_i,-B_i\} \colon 1 \le i \le 4\}$ and argue that $\g$ acts faithfully on $O^\pm$.
+We let $O^\pm \eqdef \{\{B_i,-B_i\} \st 1 \le i \le 4\}$ and argue that $\g$ acts faithfully on $O^\pm$.

 Assume that $\g$ acts unfaithfully on $O^\pm$, \ie that some $g_0 \in \g$ fixes or reverses every $B_i$.
 Let us make the following observations: \begin{EnumAlph} \item $g_0$ must reverse all $B_i$.
-Indeed, Proposition~\ref{p:poles} ensures that $g_0$ cannot fix all $B_i$, so it must reverse some and is therefore of order~$2$.
+Indeed, Proposition~\ref{p:poles} ensures that $g_0$ cannot fix all $B_i$ (it can fix at most one), so it must reverse some and is therefore of order~$2$.
 Then, we cannot have $g_0 \in \g_{B_i} \simeq \ZZ_3$ for order reason. \item Each $B_i$ is reversed by three symmetries.
-Indeed, each $B_i$ is fixed or reversed by six symmetries, and $\g_{B_i} \simeq \ZZ_3$. \item $\g$ has $9$ elements of order~$2$, $3$ of which are in maximal cyclic subgroups of order~$4$, as revealed by Table~\ref{tb:mcs}. \end{EnumAlph} We claim that there exists a symmetry in $\g \setminus \{g_0\}$ and $i \neq j$ such that $g$ reverses $B_i$ and~$B_j$.
-This follows from the pigeonhole principel if no $B_i$ is reversed by an element of a maximal cyclic subgroup of order~$4$.
-If say $B_1$ is reversed by $g^2$ with $g \in \g$, then $g$ neither fixes nor reverses $B_1$, so wlog we have $g(B_1) = B_2$.
-Then, $-B_1 = g^2(B_1) = g(B_2)$, and $g^2(B_2) = -g(B_1)=-B_2$; the symmetry $g^2$ thus reverses $B_1$ and $B_2$.
+Indeed, $\g_{B_i} \simeq \ZZ_3$ and each $B_i$ is fixed or reversed by six symmetries by Claim~\ref{c:even3}. \item $\g$ has $9$ elements of order~$2$, $3$ of which are in maximal cyclic subgroups of order~$4$, as revealed by Table~\ref{tb:mcs}. \end{EnumAlph} We claim that there exists a symmetry in $\g \setminus \{g_0\}$ and $i \neq j$ such that $g$ reverses $B_i$ and~$B_j$.
+This follows from the pigeonhole principle if no $B_i$ is reversed by an element of a maximal cyclic subgroup of order~$4$ (if an element reverses $B_i$, it is of order $2$ by Claim~\ref{c:idemp}; there are $6$ such elements not in a maximal cyclic subgroup of order $4$; if each of them reverses at most one $B_i$, then, together with $g_0$, we get at most $6+4=10$ reversals; but by \ref{i:ThreeReversers} above, we need $4\times 3 =12$ such reversals).
+If say $B_1$ is reversed by $g^2$ with $g \in \g$, then $g$ (of order $4$) neither fixes (which would require order $3$) nor reverses $B_1$ (which would require order $2$), so w.l.o.g.\ we have $g(B_1) = B_2$.
+Then, $-B_1 = g^2(B_1) = g(B_2)$, and thus $g^2(B_2) = -g(B_1)=-B_2$; the symmetry $g^2$ thus reverses $B_1$ and also $B_2$.

 We can now obtain our contradiction: the symmetry $g_0 \circ g$ fixes both $B_1$ and $B_2$, but is not the identity as $g_0^2 = \id$ and $g \neq g_0$.
 Thus, $g_0$ cannot exist and $\g$ acts faithfully on $O^\pm$.
 It follows that $\g \le S_4$ and, since $|\g|=|S_4|$, $\g \simeq S_4$.